 \begin{observation} For all of the three-terminal mimicking networks of \autoref{fig:matching-mimic}, and all matchable subsets of terminals in each network, there is exactly one matching that covers that subset of terminals and all nonterminals. \end{observation}

-This uniqueness property is clearly true when the mimicking network is a tree (for every leaf nonterminal must be matched and, regardless of whether we specify to match or not match a leaf terminal, there is only one way to do it.
-Therefore, the observation can be proven by a short case analysis of the remaining two mimicking networks containing cycles.
+\begin{proof} This uniqueness property is true when the mimicking network is a tree or a forest: Every leaf nonterminal must be matched and, regardless of whether we specify to match or not match a leaf terminal, there is only one way to do it.
+After this choice, the remaining subnetwork is still a tree or a forest, and the result follows by induction.

+There are two remaining networks with cycles in \autoref{fig:matching-mimic}, the one for $\{\emptyset,xy,xz,yz\}$ and the one for $\{xyz,x,y,z\}$.
+For the first of these two networks (a triangle $xyz$), the unique matching for $\emptyset$ is the empty matching, and the unique matching that covers any pair of terminals is the matching that uses the edge between those two terminals.
+For the second of these two networks, $z$ is a leaf, and any matching that covers $z$ covers its adjacent nonterminal, leaving a tree or forest network to which the reasoning above for trees and forests applies.
+The remaining cases for this network match one of $x$ or $y$, and can only do so by matching them to the unique nonterminal vertex. \end{proof}

 \begin{lemma} For each of the three-terminal mimicking networks of \autoref{fig:matching-mimic}, it is possible to set weights on the edges of the network to preserve any given assignment of differences to the weights of its matchings. \end{lemma}